Prabhleen9Kaur/marist-mscs621-prabhleen/README.md

 ## Configuring the application

-1. In your **IBM Cloud console**, open the Watson Assistant service instance
+1. In your <b>IBM Cloud console<b>, open the Watson Assistant service instance

 2. Click the **Import workspace** icon in the Watson Assistant service tool.
 Specify the location of the workspace JSON file in your local drive of the app project: